 NATA's assessment policies are conducted under NT Worksafe Assessor Guidelines.
 If a candidate is assessed as 'not yet competent' in knowledge and/or calculations sections of a course, NATA policy is to not progress the candidate to the performance section until the candidate is successfully reassessed.

 All reassessments must be undertaken within 12 months, or the training must be retaken.

 There is no cost for reassessment where NATA can join a candidate into an existing course.
+Where the reassessment is booked on another day, a minimum charge of $300.00 per 3 hours (plus GST where applicable) applies.

-Drivers who already hold a licence with an MR endorsement may book lessons after arranging their enrolment (see Applicant Information).
 It is strongly recommended licence upgrade applicants read the course information carefully before the first lesson.
 When your trainer observes your ability to safely and competently manage the vehicle, you may to proceed to assessment.